-However, the Robot Framework native XML format is supported by Xray and thus it should be the preferable way of importing tests/results from Robot test cases.
-Whenever integrating through Robot's specfic XML format, you have access to more features than the ones that are available if you use JUnit's XML format, since the latter is a generic format.
+Since the Robot Framework native XML format is supported by Xray, it is the preferable way of importing tests/results from Robot test cases.
+Whenever integrating through Robot's specific XML format, you have access to more features than the ones that are available if you use JUnit's XML format, since the latter is a generic format.